 Curriculum, methods and strategies course that includes numerous models for providing curricular and instructional methodologies and materials utilized in the education of adolescents for teaching in secondary schools.
 The course includes an on-site high school field experience of 30 hours as part of either this course or EDUC 368.
 This course is offered each spring semester.
-Prerequisite: Admission to major, Corequisites: EDUC 362, EDUC 368.
+Prerequisite: Admission to Teacher Education, Co-requisites: EDUC 362, EDUC 368.
+Prerequisites and corequisites may be waived if pursuing the minor in Educational Practices.